Call to Speak with an Enrollment Specialist

 A provider or facility with which we have not arranged to coordinate or provide covered services to members of our plan.

 Out-of-network providers are providers that are not employed, owned, or operated by our plan or are not under contract to deliver covered services to you.
-Using out-of-network providers or facilities is explained in this booklet in Chapter 3.
+Using out-of-network providers or facilities is explained in this Evidence of Coverage (EOC) in Chapter 3.

 See the definition for “cost-sharing” above.
 A member’s cost-sharing requirement to pay for a portion of services or drugs received is also referred to as the member’s “out-of-pocket” cost requirement.